tobiasbriones/blog/entrepreneurship/hn/sar/tax/sar-hn-_-income-tax-fiscal-year-2023-2024-05-07/index.md

 deductibles are necessary to generate the income, belong to the underlying period, are properly documented, and are completely paid in such a period.

+#### Unacceptable Deductions

+Article #12 states some deduction instances you may not use when filling your declaration.

+It includes maintenance expenses for natural damage to assets that are already part of depreciation deductions.
+Also, investments, personal expenses (with exceptions given by article #13), gifts, capital losses, etc. The items a-f expand on these rules for complete information.

+Article #12 enumerates the items a-f, stating what you may not deduct from your income tax.
+While together with article #11, you get a greater image of how deductions work, there's still article #13 to complement deductions regarding natural persons.

 {% include iframe.html title = "Income Tax Diploma"
 src = "static/my-income-tax-diploma.pdf"
 %}